Adult, Child, and Family Therapy in Cranston, Rhode Island

 A passion for social justice and human creativity are at the heart of my practice of psychotherapy.
 I have a Bachelor’s Degree in British Literature and Women’s Studies and a Masters in Social Work from Smith College.
 I have practiced individual, family, and group psychotherapy in hospitals, homes, prisons, schools, and residential programs.
 In 2008, I opened my private practice and began specializing in identity development using Jungian archetypes.

-I have always been a writer, and someone who finds reading and writing for both communicating and coping.
+I am also a writer of both fiction and non-fiction.
 My fiction has been anthologized in Sundays at Sarah’s and is published in several print and online journals including Pif Magazine and The Vestal Review.
 I have also published several articles and interviews online, and continue to write for the social advocacy blog I started in 2002, called Kmareka.com.
 To maintain my involvement on social justice issues, I serve as Treasurer on the Board at the Rhode Island Center for Law and Public Policy.

 As a therapist, I believe that experiences in the earliest years of life (0-10) form an imprint and have a lasting effect on what comes after.
 I also believe that we all have an internal healer and we heal through the process of self-understanding and relational support.